davorg/dmp/chapters/chapter08.md

 A lot of the data that we have seen up to now has used one line to represent each record in the data set.
 There have been exceptions;
-some of the records that we saw in chapter 6 used more than one row for each record, and most of the binary data that we discussed in chapter 7 had no record-based structure at all.
-Even going back to the very first chapter, the first sample CD data set that we saw consisted largely of a record-based middle section, but it also has header and footer records which would have made processing it slightly more complex.
+some of the records that we saw in [Chapter 6](/chapter6.html) used more than one row for each record, and most of the binary data that we discussed in [Chapter 7](/chapter7.html) had no record-based structure at all.
+Even going back to the very [first chapter](/chapter1.html), the first sample CD data set that we saw consisted largely of a record-based middle section, but it also has header and footer records which would have made processing it slightly more complex.